dangdennis/rwo-eio/README.md

 # Concurrent Programming with Eio

 Below are [Eio](https://github.com/ocaml-multicore/eio) translations of [the code examples](https://github.com/realworldocaml/examples) in [Real World OCaml - Chapter 16.
 Concurrent Programming with Async](https://dev.realworldocaml.org/concurrent-programming.html).
 The section titles follow those in the book for easy cross-reference.

-Here is the version information of the software components that I have used:
+This is a fork of https://github.com/dkim/rwo-lwt.

 See `dune-project` for dependencies.